Mar5Planet/groupies-ruby-spotify-api/README.md

 # README

-Welcome to Groupies Ruby CLI application.
+Welcome to Groupies Ruby Backend application.

 Install and run project by running: bundle install